Uninett/Argus/docs/customization/htmx-frontend.rst

   ``STATIC_URL``.
 This depends on the context processor ``argus.htmx.context_processors.path_to_stylesheet``.
 * Include additional styles/stylesheets using the ``head`` block in your templates.
-* Generate a Tailwind config file by running the ``tailwind_config`` management command.
-It will be placed in ``src/argus/htmx/tailwindtheme/tailwind.config.js``.
-By default the generated file will be based on ``src/argus/htmx/templates/tailwind/tailwind.config.js`` and expected values will be injected with reasonable defaults.
+* Run the ``tailwind_config`` management command to generate the CSS configuration.
+  This generates ``src/argus/htmx/tailwindtheme/styles.css`` which imports all CSS snippets from installed apps and theme files from settings.
+Tailwind v4 uses CSS-based configuration, so no separate JavaScript config file is needed.

 Incident table column customization
 ===================================